 What are the benefits of a Dutch holding company?

 While there are many benefits to holding companies in general, they are even more uniquely advantaged when located in the Netherlands.
+The explainer video covers the BV incorporation requirements, as well as advantages of a Dutch holding structure.
+A Dutch holding structure is where you would incorporate 1 BV and 1 holding BV.

 Thanks to many international treaties, such as the Double Tax Treaty Network, taxes for foreign or local holding enterprises within the Netherlands are significantly reduced.
 This tax code also promotes equality among investors and entrepreneurs, ensuring that the same regulatory standards given to domestic companies are extended to foreign enterprises as well, including their low tax standards for dividends.
 Holding companies generally face low taxation, since they are only investing their equity and are not a fully operating business.
 Moreover, certain companies may be fully exempted from taxation based on their income.
 Read more on dividend tax in the Netherlands.